Belcarra/pi_zero_connected/README.md

 performs specific configuration changes.
 It then calls the normal first-boot configuration script.

 Specifically it will:
-- add dtoverlay=dwc2 to /boot/config if not present
+- add dtoverlay=dwc2 to /boot/config.txt if not already present
-- add licomposite to /etc/modules if not present
+- add licomposite to /etc/modules if not already present
 - copy in a Gadget Device Definition script to /etc/pigadget/default.sh
 - copy in pigadget systemd unit definition file to /etc/systemd/system/pigadget.service
 - copy in ttyGS0/ttyGS1 service helper files to /etc/systemd/system/getty@ttyGS[01]/